Search waiting | Matsusada Precision

 Battery Types Structural Characteristics

-Manganese battery The key structural difference between manganese and alkaline batteries is visible in their current collectors.
-In the X-ray image, the materials surrounding the current collector (manganese and zinc) show varying darkness, with zinc appearing darker due to its higher atomic number.
+Manganese battery The key structural difference between manganese and alkaline batteries is visible in the arrangement of the active materials.
+In the X-ray image, the zinc and manganese components show varying contrast levels due to the difference in atomic number, with the denser zinc appearing darker.

 Alkaline battery

-Nickel-metal hydride battery This battery features an insulating tube wrapped around its negative electrode.
-Due to its nickel composition, the negative electrode appears darker in X-ray images at the same exposure level.
+Nickel-metal hydride battery This battery features a distinct internal structure with an insulating separator.
+Due to the high density of the nickel composition, the negative electrode appears significantly darker in the X-ray image compared to other materials at the same exposure level.

-Lithium-ion battery The internal structure consists of alternating layers of cathode plates, anode plates, and separators, all contained within an outer case.
+Lithium-ion battery The internal structure consists of cathode and anode sheets wound together with separators in a spiral configuration (jelly roll), all contained within a cylindrical metal case.

 Mobile battery charger | Matsusada Precision